 Do you wonder what a herniated disc is?

-Widely referred to as “slipped disc”, a herniated disk (according to the Mayo Clinic) refers to a problem with one of the rubbery cushions (disks) between the individual bones (vertebrae) that stack up to make your spine.
+Widely referred to as “slipped disc”, a herniated disc (according to the Mayo Clinic) refers to a problem with one of the rubbery cushions (discs) between the individual bones (vertebrae) that stack up to make your spine.
 A herniated disc can irritate nearby nerves, resulting in pain, weakness or numbness in an arm or leg.

 - Arm and/or leg pain